 How long does it take to prepare for TOPIK?

-Beginners may need several months to a year to pass TOPIK-I. In cotrast, intermediate and advanced learners might require 2-3 years or even more to pass TOPIK-II.
+Beginners may need several months to a year to pass TOPIK-I. In contrast, intermediate and advanced learners might require 2-3 years or even more to pass TOPIK-II.

 5. Final preparation for TOPIK